Jeevan-HM/RISE_Lab/_pages/research.md

     > Contact Based Safe Navigation for Aerial Robots
   </summary>
 <h4>Goal</h4>
-To exploit the physical contact between the multi-rotor drone and its environment for better control, motion planning and higher safety
+To exploit the physical contact between the multi-rotor drone and its environment for better control, motion planning and higher safety.
 <h4>Project Description</h4>
 Developing a safe planning and control algorithm for collision based efficient navigation.
 Building a simulator for RL based planning integrating contact model and recovery controller.